Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-conv-corr.rst

 Input/Output samples are distributed over multiple parallel computation paths, which is controlled by ``TP_PHASES`` template parameter.

-| Stream Processing: Num of Phases ``TP_PHASES`` can be increased only when each cascade stream has maximum data rate i.e with maximum cascade length (4)
+| Stream Processing: Number of phases ``TP_PHASES`` can be increased only when each cascade stream has maximum data rate, i.e., with maximum cascade length (4)
 |                    To achieve data rate less than 1GSPS, Cascade length parameter can be decreased in a single phase design.
 |                    To achieve data rate more than 1GSPS, NUM_PHASES parameter should be increased by keeping
 |                        the ``TP_CASC_LEN`` parameter to its maximum possible value (i.e. the value required to achieve 1GSPS when ``TP_PHASES`` is equal to 1)